Ultramarine-Linux/taidan/README.md

     You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

+However, some sources of Taidan are separately licensed, notably:

+- `scripts/libexec/` (`GPL-2.0-or-later`, see `scripts/libexe/README.md`)